Gretel - Job Search Burnout? Get Unstuck and Re-Inspired

 I understand.
 Modern job searches can take a real toll on job seekers and it can feel overwhelming.

-So if you’re feeling stuck or discouraged, now is the right time to manage that.
+So if you’re feeling stuck or discouraged, now is the time to manage that.

-The good news is that it is possible to shift your attitude and energy around your job search and go from frustrated and resigned to optimistic and encouraged, and that sets the stage for a successful job search.
+The good news is that it is possible to shift your attitude and energy around your job search and get yourself moving from frustrated and resigned to optimistic and encouraged, which is the mindset you need for a successful job search.

 Accept that external happenings in your job search are beyond your control.

-This is pretty much where every kind of change in the worlds starts… with you.
+This is pretty much where every kind of change in the world starts… with you.

 Rethink what you’re looking for.

 When you’re stuck, take time to think about what you really want in your job and your life.
-If you’ve lost your excitement about what’s next, you may just need some guidance in how to recalibrate and refocus and get a fresh start.
+If you’ve lost your excitement about what’s next, you may just need some time to recalibrate and refocus and get a fresh start.

 Tell a new story about your situation.